 *IDF Atlas 2015 **, Decision Resources, September 2014

 Poxel was formed from the spin out of several metabolic drug candidates and a focused group of scientific and drug development leaders from Merck Serono.

-Our scientific expertise is based on the understanding of key mechanisms involved in metabolic diseases, including type 2 diabetes, and the innovation needed to make an impact on the current standard of care for these patients.
+Our scientific expertise is based on the understanding of key mechanisms involved in metabolic diseases and the innovation needed to make an impact on the current standard of care for these patients.

 Our management team and Board of Directors have extensive pharmaceutical industry experience spanning the spectrum of drug research and development to commercialization, patient access and life-cycle management.

 Interested in learning more about our programs and how we're combatting type 2 diabetes?
 Get in touch with us.